groverj3/groverj3.github.io/content/pages/about.md

 I work with "big data" (and small, and medium data!) from "next-generation sequencing" (will it ever be "current-gen?").
 I've analyzed data from small RNA-sequencing, mRNA-sequencing, and whole-genome bisulfite-sequencing over the course of my PhD work.
-I'm excited to soon be transitioning to a career following the completion of my doctoral studies in the Spring-Summer of 2020.

 If you're looking for someone with my skillset I'm very interested in hearing from you!

 ### From "The Mitten"...